- What do you need?

-First you must consider what the instrument is being purchased for.
+First, consider what the instrument is being purchased for.
 Before you think about brand names or body styles, consider what you are going to use the instrument for, and how much money you have to spend on one.

 If you are a new player who is looking for an instrument to learn on, you may not want to spend too much on a high-end one just yet.
 Thanks to modern manufacturing techniques, there is a wide selection of good, low- to mid-range instruments to choose from.

 If you are already play then the best advice anyone can give you is to go out and play all the instruments you can until you find the one that suits you and your budget best.
 There is simply no substitute for trying and selecting the instrument you will make your own.
-And in Australia we are spoilt for choice.

-New vs Secondhand
+- New vs Secondhand

 A private individual wants to get rid of the instrument and may not be totally upfront, particularly if they sense you don’t know a lot.
 It definitely pays to be cautious.